Read to Them® is a 501 C (3) non-profit organization promoting family literacy.

 Deanna earned her B.A. in Psychology from Hawaii Pacific University.
 She is a lifelong volunteer with non-profit and also military organizations.
 Deanna has been a Girl Scout Troop Leader for over 6 years and loves teaching girls as well as learning from them.
 Deanna shares her passion for reading with her daughter and is excited to bring the love of family reading to schools and communities across the country.
 She lives in Hanover, VA with her husband and daughter in addition to her own personal mini animal farm.

-Bruce Coffey, Creative Director
+Bruce Coffey, Director of Programs

 Bruce Coffey has an M.A. in Colonial American History and has taught history in middle and high school.
 After aggressively reading to his own children and sharing and discussing anecdotes and tips and insights with other parents and educators, he developed the One School, One Book program, whose growth he has spearheaded and supervised.
 He has developed a wealth of reading aloud resources and materials for parents, teachers, and schools.
 He has shared his insights on reading aloud via his well-received workshops and blog for the last twenty years.

 Mary Curcio is a graduate of Jefferson Community College.
 She earned a Bachelor’s degree in Secondary Education in Mathematics from SUNY Oswego, a Masters in Math Education from Syracuse University and a CAS degree from SUNY Cortland.
 Mary taught high school mathematics at Westhill High School was a principal for seven years at Harrisville Central and recently retired as the Superintendent of the McGraw Central School District.
 Mary has also been an adjunct instructor for area colleges and currently teaches math for Elementary Education Majors at Cayuga Community College.